 Amendments in partnership

-Is GST mandatory for partnership firm?
+Is GST mandatory for partnership firms?

-When to file Income tax Returns?
+When to file Income tax returns?

 List of frequently applicable TDS provisions for partnership firm